15 Expats Talk about Health Insurance and Healthcare in Morocco

 Are common prescription medications available in Morocco?

 "Prescription medications are available in Morocco, although the availability of certain medications may vary depending on the region.
 Generally, most common medications can be found in pharmacies throughout the country.
 However, some medications may require a prescription from a doctor or may not be available at all.
-Additionally, some medications may be available in generic form, while others may only be available in brand name form," wrote one expat.
+Additionally, some medications may be available in generic form, while others may only be available in brand name form," mentioned one expat in Morocco.

 Do you have anything more to add about local medical facilities in Morocco?

 "Medical facilities and medical care in Morocco are generally of a high standard.
 The country has a well-developed healthcare system, with a wide range of modern hospitals and clinics providing quality care.
 The government has invested heavily in healthcare infrastructure, and the country has a high number of qualified medical professionals.
-In addition, the cost of medical care in Morocco is relatively low compared to other countries in the region," commented one expat who moved to Morocco.
+In addition, the cost of medical care in Morocco is relatively low compared to other countries in the region," wrote one expat.

 As a foreigner living in Morocco, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Morocco have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is considered to be of good quality.
 The public healthcare system is free for all citizens and residents, and there are a number of public hospitals and clinics throughout the country.
-The public healthcare system is supplemented by a number of private healthcare providers, which offer more specialized services," wrote an expat living in Morocco.
+The public healthcare system is supplemented by a number of private healthcare providers, which offer more specialized services," mentioned one expat in Morocco.

 What have your experiences during the pandemic with the local healthcare system been like?